cfw-guide/dsi.cfw.guide/docs/de_DE/sd-card-setup.md

 mmcblk0     179:0    0   3,8G  0 disk
 └─mmcblk0p1 179:1    0   3,7G  0 part /run/media/user/FFFF-FFFF
 ```
-1. Take note of the device mount point.
-In the example above, it was `mmcblk0p1`
+1. Take note of the device name.
+In our example above, it was `mmcblk0p1`
-   - If `RO` is set to 1, make sure the lock switch is not slid down
+  + If `RO` is set to 1, make sure the lock switch is not slid down
 1. Hit CTRL + C to exit the menu
 1. Follow the instructions relevant to your SD card's capacity:
-   - 2GB or lower: Type in `sudo mkdosfs /dev/(device mount point from above) -s 64 -F 16` to create a single FAT16 partition with 32 KB cluster size on the SD card
+    - 2GB or lower: `sudo mkdosfs /dev/(device name from above) -s 64 -F 16`
+         - This creates a single FAT16 partition with 32 KB cluster size on the SD card
-   - 4GB or higher: Type in `sudo mkdosfs /dev/(device mount point from above) -s 64 -F 32` to create a single FAT32 partition with 32 KB cluster size on the SD card
+    - 4GB or higher: `sudo mkdosfs /dev/(device name from above) -s 64 -F 32`
+         - This creates a single FAT32 partition with 32 KB cluster size on the SD card

 ### Section II - Using F3
 1. Download and extract [the F3 archive](https://github.com/AltraMayor/f3/archive/v7.2.zip) anywhere on your computer.